microsoft/health-architectures/FHIR/FHIRProxy/readme.md

     ]
 }
 ```
-For example the following file would enforce us-core-patient for Patient resources and us-core-condition for Condition resources:
+For example, the following file would enforce us-core-patient for Patient resources and us-core-condition for Condition resources:
 ```
 {
 	"enforce":[